lunasec-io/lunasec/docs/blog/2021-10-18-announcing-lunasec.md

 Eventually those cracks cascade and result in security issues like data leaks.

 With LunaSec, we hope to provide the tools and foundation to make it easier to keep data secure.
-Nothing is completely free -- LunaSec still requires effort to onboard -- but at least we hope to make it easier than it was before and to make it simpler for companies to prioritize security in the future.
+Nothing is completely free -- LunaSec still requires some effort to onboard -- but at least we hope to make it easier than it was before and to make it simpler for companies to prioritize security in the future.

 In that spirit, here are a few reasons we think LunaSec is unique: